You may not be able to grab your own GTI Clubsport in the UK, however, with the help of Peter Cooper Modifications we can make it feel like you have.

 AutoEvolution explains that it is probably ‘not as emotional as its rivals’ but people in Europe do like buying Golfs in Europe and say it is ‘one of the best.’

-For more information on Performance Upgrades with Peter Cooper Racing, click here.
+For more information on Performance Upgrades with Peter Cooper Modifications, click here.

 To read the full article from AutoEvolution click here.